Login Sign in

 • Surgery is the best treatment for pyometra.

-Pyometra is an infection of the uterus.
+Pyometra is an infection of the uterus (uterine infection in dogs).
 Pyometra comes from the Greek works for pus (“pyo”) and uterus (“metra”).
-Pyometra can literally be translated as “pus-filled uterus.”
+The literal translation of pyometra is “pus-filled uterus.”

-Cases of pyometra are typically divided into two categories:
+Cases of pyometra in female dogs are typically divided into two categories:

-Closed pyometra: A closed pyometra describes a pyometra in which the dog’s cervix is closed.
+Closed pyometra in dogs: A closed pyometra describes a pyometra in which the dog’s cervix is closed.
 This is an especially dangerous condition, because the closed cervix traps the pus in the uterus and means that there is no route for the pus to escape.
 This can cause the uterus to rupture, causing abdominal infection and death.

-Open pyometra: An open pyometra is a pyometra in which the cervix remains open, allowing pus to drain out of the vagina.
+Open pyometra in dogs: An open pyometra is a pyometra in which the cervix remains open, allowing pus to drain out of the vagina.
 An open pyometra poses less risk of uterine rupture, but can still lead to life-threatening illness.

-While a closed pyometra is considered to be more dangerous than an open pyometra, any pyometra is a serious medical condition that requires urgent and immediate care.
+Veterinarians consider a closed pyometra to be more dangerous than an open pyometra.
+But any pyometra is a serious medical condition that requires urgent and immediate care.
 Any case of pyometra can be fatal if left untreated.

 Some dogs with pyometra won't eat

-The symptoms of pyometra in dogs vary, depending on whether the dog has an open or closed pyometra.
+The signs and symptoms of pyometra in dogs vary, depending on whether the dog has an open or closed pyometra.

 A dog with an open pyometra will typically have discharge from the vulva.
-A dog with a closed pyometra, in contrast, will not have vaginal discharge, which may make a closed pyometra more difficult to diagnose.
+A dog with a closed pyometra, in contrast, will not have vaginal discharge.
+This may make a closed pyometra more difficult to diagnose.

-Many symptoms of pyometra are caused by bacteria that are present in the infected uterus.
-These bacteria release toxins that have a number of harmful effects on the body.
+Bacteria that are present in the infected uterus cause many symptoms of pyometra in dogs.
+These bacteria release toxins that have harmful effects on the body.

 • Increased thirst and urination